HIPS/autograd/README.md

-__Note:__ Autograd is still being maintained but is no longer actively developed.
+__Note: Autograd is still being maintained but is no longer actively developed.
-Two of Autograd's authors, [Dougal Maclaurin](https://dougalmaclaurin.com) and [Matt Johnson](http://people.csail.mit.edu/mattjj/), are now working full time on [JAX](github.com/google/jax), which combines a new version of Autograd with extra features such as jit compilation.
+The main developers (Dougal Maclaurin, David Duvenaud, Matt Johnson, and Jamie Townsend) are now working on [JAX](github.com/google/jax), with Dougal and Matt working on it full-time.
+JAX combines a new version of Autograd with extra features such as jit compilation.__

 # Autograd  [![Test status](https://travis-ci.org/HIPS/autograd.svg?branch=master)](https://travis-ci.org/HIPS/autograd) [![asv](http://img.shields.io/badge/benchmarked%20by-asv-green.svg?style=flat)](#)